Total Knee Replacement in NYC & Stamford, CT

 • Avoid complications

-A total knee replacement procedure will be customized depending on the individual needs of each patient and the specific steps involved in the surgery may vary from person to person.
-However, in most cases, you can expect the following:
+A total knee replacement procedure will be customized depending on the individual needs of each patient, and the specific steps involved in the surgery may vary from person to person.

-• Regional anesthesia is provided with either a spinal or epidural to numb your body from the waist down; sedation through an IV will allow you to sleep throughout the surgery
+• Regional anesthesia is provided with either a spinal or epidural to numb your body from the waist down; sedation through an IV will allow you to sleep throughout the surgery.

-• One or more nerve blocks (injections around sensory nerves) will be given to lessen postoperative pain
+• One or more nerve blocks (injections around sensory nerves) will be given to lessen postoperative pain.

-• Antibiotics are given prior to surgery to prevent infection
+• Antibiotics are given prior to surgery to prevent infection.

-• The menisci are removed; in most cases the anterior cruciate ligament (ACL) is removed.
+• The menisci are removed.
+In most cases, the anterior cruciate ligament (ACL) is removed.
 Depending on the total knee replacement design, the posterior cruciate ligament (PCL) may or may not be removed.

-• Damaged cartilage and bone are removed
+• Damaged cartilage and bone are removed.

 • The ends of the femur and tibia bones are resurfaced with metal components

-• A highly cross-linked polyethylene (plastic) liner is inserted between these components, and a plastic “button” is used to resurface the backside of the patella (kneecap); these provide smooth motion to the joint
+• A highly cross-linked polyethylene (plastic) liner is inserted between these components, and a plastic “button” is used to resurface the backside of the patella (kneecap); these provide smooth motion to the joint.

-• The soft tissues are closed over the implants
+• The soft tissues are closed over the implants.

 There are many benefits to undergoing total knee replacement surgery, including: